kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	*	Something goes wrong with a recipe: e.g the pancakes are not as fluffy as normal, or the muffins don't rise as much as they should.
 You are convinced it is the new brand of all-purpose flour you recently bought.
 You change only the flour the next time you make pancakes to check your hypothesis.

 	*	University labs are notorious for asking you to change one variable at a time.
-The reason is that these labs intend that you learn what the effect of a single variable is on some other variable (e.g. change temperature in a distillation column to improve product purity).
-The labs teach you that this is good scientific procedure.
-However, when we want to *optimize and improve* a process we should not be changing one variable at a time.
+The reason is that these labs intend for you to learn what the effect of a single variable is on some other variable (e.g. change temperature in a distillation column to improve product purity).
+The labs teach you that this is good scientific procedure, which is fine if your goal is to only initially learn about a system, especially a new system that has never been explored.

-		..
-COST is good to learn about the direction of the effect between 2 variables, but not for optimizing a process.
+		However, when you want to *optimize and improve* a process, then a different style of experiments where multiple factors are changed simultaneously is required.

+We have known since the mid 1930's (almost 85 years), due to the work by :ref:`R. A. Fisher, <DOE_references>`, that changing one factor at a time (OFAT) is not an efficient way for experimentation.
+Note that OFAT is alternative name for COST.

 Consider a bioreactor where we are producing a particular enzyme.
-The yield is known to be affected by these 7 variables: dissolved oxygen level, agitation rate, reaction duration, feed substrate concentration and type, and reactor temperature.
+The yield is known to be affected by these 6 variables: dissolved oxygen level, agitation rate, reaction duration, feed substrate concentration, substrate type, and reactor temperature.
 For illustration purposes let's assume that temperature and feed substrate concentration are chosen, as they have the greatest effect on yield.

 The base operating point is 346K with a feed substrate concentration of 1.5 g/L (point marked with a circle) and a yield in the region of 63%.